ghislainv/baobabs_mada/README.md

 This GitHub repository includes the code and data for the following scientific article:

 **MUNIZ TAGLIARI Mario, Pascal DANTHU, Jean-Michel LEONG POCK TSY, Cyrille CORNU, Jonathan LENOIR, Vítor CARVALHO-ROCHA, Ghislain VIEILLEDENT.** 2021.
-Not all species will migrate poleward as the climate warms: the case of the seven baobab species in Madagascar.
+Not all species will migrate poleward as the climate warms: the case of the seven baobab species in Madagascar. _Global Change Biology_.

 ## Baobab occurrence data